-A penalty of 5% of the tax due shall be imposed on an entity that fails to pay the tax or file a report when due.
-If the entity fails to file the report or pay the tax within 30 days after the due date, an additional 5% penalty shall be imposed.
+A penalty of 5% of the tax due shall be imposed on an entity that fails to pay the tax when due.
+If the entity fails to pay the tax within 30 days after the due date, an additional 5% penalty shall be imposed.